Scholarships + Awards

 Application form is available online on November 1st of each year, click the link Apply for Graduate Funding in the Financial Aid section of your home screen.

-Note: Applications will be first vetted by the EVDS Awards Committee.
+Note: Applications will be first vetted by the SAPL Awards Committee.
 On average, we are only allowed to forward one incoming PhD student’s application for the Doctoral Recruitment Scholarships competition.

 Ready to apply?

 Let's get started!
-You'll learn about what you need to apply to the programs, how to send that information in, and when applications are due.
+You'll learn about what you need to apply to the programs, and how to send that information in.
+Applications are due January 15 for most programs.

 Tuition and Fees